 When and Where to Look for an Architecture Internship:

-Since jobs in architecture aren’t falling from the sky at the moment, it is a very good idea to begin building a solid professional network as soon as possible.
-Not only will having connections with other architects be beneficial for your architecture career, but also give you many opportunities to learn from others and collaborate.
+Since jobs in architecture aren’t falling from the sky at the moment, it is an excellent idea to begin building a robust professional network as soon as possible.
+If you can't find in-person internships, it's also possible to complete a virtual internship online.
+Not only will having connections with other architects be beneficial for your architecture career, but it also gives you many opportunities to learn from others and collaborate.
 Get to know your colleagues at work, attend any networking or social functions in the office, and check out local professional groups.
-There are even quite a few international online architecture networks or forums that you can join to get to know others, or receive some advice!
+There are even quite a few international online architecture networks or forums that you can join to get to know others or receive some advice!